XACCNUS/Job-Scheduler/index.md

 ### Introduction

-XACC@NUS cluster adopts virtualization and [slurm](https://slurm.schedmd.com/documentation.html) job scheduler to manage hardware resource.
+HACC@NUS cluster adopts virtualization and [slurm](https://slurm.schedmd.com/documentation.html) job scheduler to manage hardware resource.
 In order to run an __FPGA accelerated__ task, you must submit a slurm job request to the scheduler, by requesting how much time you want, what type of resources you require.
 The details of how to write a slurm job are shown in the following part.
 [Here](slurm.pdf) is a command cheat sheet for using slurm [[1]](https://xilinx-center.csl.illinois.edu/xacc-cluster/xacc-user-guide/xacc-job-submission-and-scheduling/).